ianyoung/corise-advanced-sql/week-1/project-1.md

 ![vk-supplier-location](/assets/vk-supplier-location.png)

-**1.4 Return the data for the customer and the supplier rated as the closest.
-Sorted by last name and first name**
+### 2.2 Return the data for the customer and the supplier rated as the closest.
+Sorted by last name and first name

 ```sql
 with cities as (